Crow language: Structure

-Stress
+Accent

-Stress in Crow is phonemic.
-The position of the stress in the stem is determined lexically.
-Virtually all noun and verb stems have an inherent stress.
-In word initial syllables, accented short vowels in a word initial syllable are generally followed by a consonant cluster, while accented long vowels are generally followed by a single consonant.
-Stress can fall on short vowels as well as long vowels and may fall on either mora of a long vowel.
-With diphthongs, either the long vowel or the offglide may bear the stress.
+Crow has a phonemic pitch-accent system, not unlike what is seen in Tokyo Japanese.
+The position of the accent in the stem is determined lexically and can serve to distinguish between minimal pairs.
+Virtually all noun and verb stems have an inherent accent.
+In word initial syllables, accented short vowels are generally followed by a consonant cluster, while accented long vowels are generally followed by a single consonant.
+Accent can fall on short vowels as well as long vowels and may fall on either mora of a long vowel.
+With diphthongs, either the high vowel or the schwa offglide may bear the accent.

-Stress helps predict the tones of all the vowels in a word: stressed vowels are high in pitch; all vowels following the stressed vowel are low in pitch; all short vowels preceding the stressed vowel are low in pitch; all long vowels preceding the stressed vowel are high in pitch; short vowels occurring between a long vowel and the accented vowel assimilate to a high pitch.
+Accent helps predict the tones of all the vowels in a word: accented vowels are high in pitch; all vowels following the accented vowel are low in pitch; all short vowels preceding the accented vowel are low in pitch; all long vowels preceding the accented vowel are high in pitch; short vowels occurring between a long vowel and the accented vowel assimilate to a high pitch.
+In other words, all vowels between the accented vowel and the first long vowel in the word (if there is one) are high in pitch, forming what has been described as a high pitch plateau.

-In words composed of more than one morpheme, there are several rules (with a few exceptions) to determine the placement of the stress:
+In words composed of more than one morpheme, there are several rules (with a few exceptions) to determine the placement of the accent: